JOURNEY TO THE OTHERWORLDLY

 DO NOT BOOK THIS TOUR IF YOU NEED CONSTANT WIFI ACCESS OR CELL SIGNAL

 Reveler Rovers: This experience requires the use of our high rise SUV’s as pictured above.
 A maximum of 4 PAX per vehicle is permitted excluding your tour guide.
 A maximum of 8 PAX per tour (2 SUV’s).
+A Touring Van will be used when there is 5 PAX.

 Notes: